Chain duality for categories over complexes

 We now outline our paper.
 In Section \ref{sec:CD} we review Ranicki's notion of an additive category with chain duality, this is an additive category with a chain duality functor satisfying a chain homotopy equivalence condition.
 In Section \ref{sec:K-based} we fix a finite simplicial complex $K$ (e.g. a triangulation of a compact manifold), and we define Ranicki's additive categories of $K$-based chain complexes.
 Here we need to warn the reader that we have deviated from Ranicki's notation in \cite{bluebook}, which we found difficult to use.
 A comparison between our notation and Ranicki's is given in Remark \ref{R_notation}.
 The two key additive categories are $\ch(\Z(K)\Mod)$ and $\ch(\Z(K^{\op})\Mod)$.
 The latter category is the one whose $L$-theory gives the normal invariants, so is perhaps more important.
 The simplicial chain complex $\Delta K$ gives an object of $\ch(\Z(K)\Mod)$ and the simplicial cochain complex $\Delta K^{-*}$ gives an object of $\ch(\Z(K^{\op})\Mod)$.
 More generally, given a CW-complex $X$ with a $K$-dissection, the cellular chains $C(X)$ give an object of $\ch(\Z(K)\Mod)$ and given a CW-complex $X$ with a $K^{\op}$-dissection, the cellular chains $C(X)$ give an object of $\ch(\Z(K^{\op})\Mod)$.
 We related this to dual cell decompositions, defined even when $K$ is not a manifold.
 In Section \ref{sec:cat_point_of_view}, we develop homological algebra necessary for our proof that these categories admit a chain duality.

 Section \ref{sec:dual_cell} may be of independent interest.
 For a finite simplicial complex $K$, we define the dual cell decomposition $DK$ which is a regular CW-complex refining the simplicial structure on $K$.
-Corollary \ref{varepsilon is a weak eq} says that this, in some sense, gives a two-sided bar resolution for the category of posets of $K$.
+Corollary \ref{varepsilon is a weak eq} and Remark \ref{two-sided} say that this, in some sense, gives a two-sided bar resolution for the category of posets of $K$.